WilliamAshley2019/WeightAlpha/README.md

 Future to do list
-Fix the frequency band range I havn't tested it much but I think I did this wrong Improve the GUI a little  as the power / bypass functions not so sure if required Change title of plugin name on this plugin to WeightAlpha rather than weight to avoid confusion with the authentic Airwindows plugin.
+Fix the frequency band range I havn't tested it much but I think I did this wrong Improve the GUI a little  as the power / bypass functions not so sure if required and they are not symetic or aligned properly.
+(Something for when I wake up though I think)
+Change title of plugin name on this plugin to WeightAlpha rather than weight to avoid confusion with the authentic Airwindows plugin.